Javi54707/video-morph-reverse-cpp/README.md

 ## 🎓 Academic Context
 This project was developed in 2024/25 during the “Data Structures” course in the Double Degree in Computer Engineering and Mathematics (UGR).

-## 🧪 Sample output
-You can include examples of the morphing effect and reversed image sequences in the output/ folder.

 ## 📜 License
 For academic purposes only.
 Contact: javier.ortmol@gmail.com